Editorial Standards

 Pay.gov accepts ACH, debit, and credit card for the user fee.
 The system will not submit your form without a successful payment authorization.
 Save two things, the Pay.gov receipt and the on‑screen confirmation.
 If you later need to show timely filing, those two files will save you time with the IRS.

-If Pay.gov or the IRS flags your submission as incomplete, the IRS says they will send a letter and refund your user fee in most cases.
+If Pay.gov or the IRS flags your submission as incomplete, the IRS will return your incomplete application to you for completion, and the user fee is generally not refunded.
 Correct the issue, then refile with a complete packet and a new payment.

 After you file, tracking and follow‑through